Wildlife

 Wild and rugged Dunnet Head is a place of spectacular 360 views across the sea.
 There is a viewing platform where visitors can watch birds in the cliffs.
 Depending on the season, birds may include Fulmars, Guillemots, Kittiwakes, Puffins, Great Skuas, Arctic Skuas, Razorbills, and at sea Gannets and Herring Gulls.

-Dunnet Head nature reserve, a rugged peninsula in Caithness located on the north coast of Scotland, is the most northerly point of mainland Britain.
+Dunnet Head nature reserve, a rugged peninsula in Caithness located on the north coast of Scotland in The Highlands and is the most northerly point of mainland Britain.
 It’s a wild and untamed landscape, with stunning sea cliffs and coastal grasslands.
 As you might expect, this highland reserve is a seabird sanctuary.

 Above the cliffs, you’ll find a rich mix of coastal heathland and grassland habitats with special plants such as Spring Squill, Thrift and Roseroot.
 RSPB Scotland manage the reserve for the benefit of the wildlife that calls it home.
 They also monitor the seabirds every year as part of national surveys.
 This helps to keep track of how they’re doing and learn more about their behaviour.